Skip to content

 Visiting Wimpole Garden

-Discover Wimpole’s gardens and visit the Parterre, walk through the Pleasure Grounds meandering your way to the Walled Garden, with herbaceous borders and fruit trees.
+Discover Wimpole’s gardens, walk through the Pleasure Grounds meandering your way to the Walled Garden, with herbaceous borders and fruit trees.

-Apples in the orchard at Wimpole Estate, Cambridgeshire
+A gardener watering the garden in summer at Wimpole Estate, Cambridgeshire

 The gardens at Peckover